ai-mcpx/mcpx-ui/README.md

 # mcpx-ui

-Modern Vue 3 frontend for the **MCP Registry** with comprehensive authentication, CRUD operations, and enhanced user experience.
-This application provides an intuitive interface for managing Model Context Protocol (MCP) servers with full integration to the [mcpx backend](https://github.com/ai-mcpx/mcpx).
+Modern Vue 3 frontend for the **MCP Registry** with browse, publish, edit, and soft-delete operations.
+By default the UI supports anonymous authentication; additional auth methods can be enabled when supported by your backend deployment.
+This application provides an intuitive interface for managing Model Context Protocol (MCP) servers and integrates with the [mcpx backend](https://github.com/ai-mcpx/mcpx).

 > **🎉 Preview Release**: MCP Registry has launched in preview!
 While the system is now more stable, this is still a preview release and breaking changes or data resets may occur.
 We'd love your feedback in [GitHub discussions](https://github.com/modelcontextprotocol/registry/discussions) or in the [#registry-dev Discord](https://discord.com/channels/1358869848138059966/1369487942862504016).